 Policy on Conflicts of Interest

-By resolution of the Council’s Board of Directors, adopted February 19, 2015, the following policy concerning actual or potential conflicts of interest was approved:
+By resolution of the Council’s Board of Directors, adopted February 19, 2015, and revised on February 27, 2018, the following policy concerning actual or potential conflicts of interest has been approved:

 A Related Party Transaction is not necessarily a prohibited transaction.
 Under this Policy, if the Council contemplates entering into a Related Party Transaction, the Independent Directors of the Board or the Audit Committee must determine if the transaction is fair, reasonable, and in the best interests of the Council at the time of such determination.

 If a Related Party acquires any Financial Interest or when any matter for decision or approval comes before the Board in which a Related Party has a Financial Interest, that Financial Interest must be promptly disclosed.
-The Disclosure should be made in writing by the Director or Key Employee involved (or aware of the potential Related Party Transaction) to the Chair of the Audit Committee and the Secretary of the Corporation together with all material facts.
-Key Employees are also required to provide notice to the Vice President, Human Resources.
+The Disclosure should be made in writing by the Director, Officer, or Key Person involved (or aware of the potential Related Party Transaction) to the Chair of the Audit Committee and the Secretary of the Corporation together with all material facts.
+Key Persons who are also employees are also required to provide notice to the Vice President, Human Resources.

 Financial Interest.
 A person has a Financial Interest if such person would receive an economic benefit, directly or indirectly, from any transaction, agreement, and/or compensation agreement, including direct or indirect remuneration, as well as gifts or favors that are not insubstantial or other arrangements involving the Council.